Quick Facts about UCLA

 Faculty include six Nobel Laureates and more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
 UCLA's professors are among the most esteemed and sought after research professionals in their fields worldwide; they also teach undergraduate courses and are accessible to students.

-UCLA is a leader in the PAC-12 Conference, with 111 NCAA titles (more than any other university), and 130 team titles.
+UCLA is a leader in the PAC-12 Conference, with 112 NCAA titles (more than any other university), and 130 team titles.
 Women compete in 13 sports and men in 10.
-In 2013-14, UCLA earned an NCAA title in women's soccer and women's tennis.
+In 2014, UCLA earned an NCAA title in men's water polo and women's tennis.
 We also offer extensive intramural and club sports programs, including crew, lacrosse, snow skiing, rugby, dance and a number of martial arts disciplines.

 UCLA guarantees three years of University Housing to freshmen and one year to transfer students who apply on time.
 More than 94% of freshmen live in University-operated facilities.
 Housing options range from traditional coed residence halls to apartment-like suites.
 The University also maintains nearby off-campus apartments.